OpenWorksGroup/process-lab/readme.md

 ## VIF Process Lab
-This project recommends the use of Laravel Homestead 5.2 for development, which includes the following software:
+This project recommends the use of Laravel Homestead 5.2 for development.
-* Ubuntu 14.04
-* Git			- version control system
-* PHP 7.0
-* HHVM			- virtual machine designed for executing programs written in Hack and PHP
-* Nginx			- web server
-* MySQL			- relational database management system
-* MariaDB			- database server
-* Sqlite3			- relational database management system contained in a C programming library. embedded in end programs, NOT CLIENT-SERVER
-* Postgres		- object-relational database management system
-* Composer		- Dependency Management for PHP
-* Node (With PM2, Bower, Grunt, and Gulp)	-
- *	Bower		- package manager
- *	Grunt		- javascript task runner
- *	Gulp		- build system
-* Redis			- in-memory data structure store
-* Memcached		- distributed memory caching system
-* Beanstalkd		- fast work queue

 ### Installation Instructions
-1. Install Laravel Homestead 5.2 by following the [official instructions](https://laravel.com/docs/5.2/homestead).
+1. Install Laravel Homestead 5.2, official instructions can be found [here](https://laravel.com/docs/5.2/homestead).
    * You will need to install [Vagrant](https://www.vagrantup.com/downloads.html) and a hypervisor, either [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com/), to run the virtual machine.

    * Setup up the homestead vagrant box: